josler/promptly-rs/README.md

 1. Generate commit from description (can override), commit
 1. Ask to push to remote
 1. Ask to generate pull request using `hub`
-1. Generate PR title from description (can override)
+1. Generate Github PR title from description (can override)
+1. Open the Github PR in a browser

 ```
 $ promptly pr